Last Updated on 05/17/2023 by Glynn Willard

 Boondocking with a travel trailer makes it easy to come and go without losing your spot.
 Which also means you can bring water back to your trailer as needed.

-But it’s a lot easier if you just start out with a large capacity.
+But it’s a lot easier if you just start out with a large-capacity freshwater tank.
 Our ORV holds 80 gallons of fresh water, plus 10 in the hot water heater.

 I keep an additional 15 gallons in the truck bed.